-The process of producing new individuals from its parents is called reproduction.
+The process of producing new individuals from their parents is called reproduction.
 Plant reproduction is the process by which plants produce new individuals, or offspring.
-It is an inherent characteristic of all living organism to continue or maintain their races by the mechanism of reproduction.
+It is an inherent characteristic of all living organisms to continue or maintain their races by the mechanism of reproduction.
 Let’s see different modes of reproduction in plants and how it is different from animals.

 Modes of Reproduction in Plants

 A mode of reproduction determines the genetic constitution of a plant and helps to understand its characteristics.
 If we look at a plant, we notice that it consists of different parts.
 The parts of a plant can be categorized as vegetative parts, which include leaves, roots and stem, and reproductive parts, which include flowers.
 A flower may either possess male parts or female parts or both male and female parts.
-Flowers perform the reproductive function in plants.
+Flowers perform reproductive functions in plants.
 When the male parts and the female parts are brought in contact, the gametes fuse to produce fruits that bear seeds.
 The seeds inside the fruits germinate to produce new plants.
 However, the vegetative parts of the plants are also capable of giving rise to new plants.

 The modes of plant reproduction can be majorly classified as: